johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 ## Cache Options

-Caching is enabled by default for all requests.
-Control caching behavior by setting the `cache` option in request options.
-The `cache` option accepts the same values as [`Request.cache`](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache).
+The `cache` option controls the browser's HTTP cache and accepts the same values as [`Request.cache`](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache).

 The available options are: